brylee10/animalverse/README.md

 ## Getting Started
 1. Download the Chrome extension
-2. Configure your animals
+2. Configure your sprites
-3. Wait for the animals to arrive!
+3. Wait for the sprites to arrive!